Discovery of spin-phase dependent QPOs in the super-critical accretion regime from the X-ray pulsar RX J0440.9+4431

 The source spectrum can be described with two Comptonized components both at low and high luminosity \citep{Tsygankov2012, Salganik2023}.
 A double-hump spectrum was, up to now, observed (see, e.g., \citealt[and references therein]{Tsygankov2019b}) and theoretically motivated \citep{Mushtukov2021,Sokolova-Lapa2021} only at low accretion rates.
 A tentative cyclotron resonant scattering feature (or cyclotron line) detection was reported by \citet{Tsygankov2012} at 32 keV which, however, has not been confirmed in other works. \src's pulse profile is characterized by a single-peak, sine-like shape, plus a narrow dip observed in the soft X-ray band \citep{Usui12} attributed to absorption from the accretion stream \citep{Galloway2001}.

-In this work we report on the discovery of~\mbox{transient} quasi-periodic oscillations (QPOs) observed by \textit{Fermi}-GBM in \src\ during its latest outburst in 2023.
-The observed QPOs are thricely transient as they appear only above the critical luminosity, only at certain pulse phases, and only for a few oscillations at time.
-We propose that~the Appearence of Thricely Transient quasi-periodic Oscil\-lations -- or ATTO -- is linked to the beaming pattern in~the super-critical accretion regime coupled with the system geometry.
+In this work, we report on the discovery of~\mbox{transient} quasi-periodic oscillations (QPOs) observed by \textit{Fermi}-GBM in \src\ during its latest outburst in 2023.
+The observed QPOs are triple transient as they appear only above the critical luminosity, only at certain pulse phases, and only for a few oscillations at time.
+We propose that~the appearence of triple-transient quasi-periodic oscil\-lations -- or ATTO -- is linked to the beaming pattern in~the supercritical accretion regime coupled with the system geometry.